Stafford Rangers F.C.: 21st century

 2007 saw Stafford struggle to compete in an increasingly difficult league with many ex-league and professional sides.
-Phil Robinson left the club after 5 1/2 years in charge and many Stafford fans were unhappy to see him leave.
-Players Neil Grayson and Kevin Street were placed in temporary charge of the county town club as joint caretaker managers.
+Phil Robinson left the club after 5 1/2 years in charge.
+Neil Grayson and Kevin Street were placed in temporary charge of the club as joint caretaker managers.

 On 21 February 2008, Steve Bull was appointed as head coach.
 Bull was unable to save the club and on 7 April 2008, Rangers were relegated to the Conference North following a 4–0 defeat at home to York City.
 He left the club on 12 December, being replaced by Chris Brindley, who was assistant manager under Bull.
 At the end of the 2009 season, Stafford Rangers' future was uncertain as they needed to pay Slick Seating £50,000 by 7 July.
-The club came up with the idea of selling 250 tickets at £200, that would be repaid in weekly draws, this worked and the club was saved from going into administration.
+The club came up with the idea of selling 250 tickets at £200, that would be repaid in weekly draws.
+Consequently, the club was saved from going into administration.

 On 14 April 2010, news was leaked that chairman Jon Downing had resigned from his position, after 17 years on the club's board.
 In September 2010, Brindley resigned as manager of Stafford Rangers.
 The following month, the club appointed Tim Flowers as manager, but he resigned as manager on 11 January 2011 after just nine games in charge and his assistant Matt Elliott took over the job.
-Despite some improved performances Elliott could not prevent relegation to the Northern Premier League for the 2011–12 season.
+Despite some improved performances, Elliott could not prevent relegation to the Northern Premier League for the 2011–12 season.
 Their fate was not confirmed until the final game of the season, a 3–2 defeat at Stalybridge Celtic.
+Elliott resigned as manager.

-Elliott initially accepted the offer to become manager for the next season but then had a change of heart and resigned.
-On 31 May 2011 Greg Clowes was appointed manager, but on 8 September 2013, following defeat in all of their opening seven league games, Clowes, Garner and coach Mick Hathaway were relieved of their management duties.
+On 31 May 2011, Greg Clowes was appointed manager, but on 8 September 2013, following defeat in all of their opening seven league games, Clowes, Garner and coach Mick Hathaway were relieved of their management duties.
 The club appointed Andy Mutch as interim manager until Graham Heathcote was announced as manager on 3 January 2014.
 Following a further relegation, this time to the NPL Division One South, Heathcote felt he could not continue as manager on a limited playing budget, and on 28 May 2014 former Rushall Olympic boss Neil Kitching was appointed as the new manager of Stafford Rangers.
-At the end of the 2015/16 season, Boro were promoted back to the NPL Premier Division, finishing as champions of the NPL Division 1 South with 95 points.
+At the end of the 2015–16 season, the club were promoted back to the NPL Premier Division, finishing as champions of the NPL Division 1 South with 95 points.